odoo/documentation/legal/terms/enterprise.rst

 4.1 Bug Fixing Service
 ----------------------

-For the duration of this Agreement, Odoo SA commits to making all reasonable efforts to remedy any Bug of the Software submitted by the Customer through the appropriate channel (typically, Odoo SA's service desk email address or website form), and to start handling such Customer submissions within 2 business days.
+For the duration of this Agreement, Twenty20 SA commits to making all reasonable efforts to remedy any Bug of the Software submitted by the Customer through the appropriate channel (typically, Twenty20 SA's service desk email address or website form), and to start handling such Customer submissions within 2 business days.